richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 3. Under **Authorization type**, select **Service Principal Authorization**, or **SAS URL Authorization**.
 Your selection here depends on the authorization method used by your Azure contributor in Step 2 above.

+4. Send your Azure contributor your IP address for the allow list.

-4. Enter the **Blob SAS URL** or the **Blob URL** for the import provided to you by the Azure contributor in Step 2.
+5. Enter the **Blob SAS URL** or the **Blob URL** for the import provided to you by the Azure contributor in Step 2.

+6. Upload the .json mapping file provided to you by the Source system admin.

-5. Select **Enabled**, then select **Save**.
+7. Select **Enabled**, then select **Save**.

-6. If you see an error message, check to make sure you followed all the steps outlined above, and check to ensure the blob SAS URL or blob URL you entered is accurate.
+8. If you see an error message, check to make sure you followed all the steps outlined above, and check to ensure the blob SAS URL or blob URL you entered is accurate.
 Select **Retry**.

-### 4. Prepare org data zip file and send to blob store
+### 4. Prepare org data .csv file and .json mapping file and send to blob store

 *Applies to: Source system admin*